albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 ---

-# Small change create large layer
+# Small changes result in large layers

 - Our application (FatJAR) contains our code **and** its dependencies

 - When new features are added, the dependencies are not necessarily updated

-  .conclusion[➤ However, each small change in the code, creates a new docker layer of about 16MB in size]
+  .conclusion[➤ However, each small change in the code creates a new docker layer of about 16MB in size]

 ---